Key Takeaways

 - Attacks aimed at the supply chain for targeting trusted vendors.

-Shifting Business Strategies – Should It Pay for Cyber Insurance Alongside Reimbursing the Ransom?:
+Shifting Business Strategies – Should It Pay for Cyber Insurance Alongside Reimbursing the Ransom?

-What the Next Ten Years Will Look Like – Developments For Changed And Advanced Cyber Defense Strategies
+What the Next Ten Years Will Look Like – Developments for Changed and Advanced Cyber Defense Strategies

 - Version with quantum encryption and advance hacking features.